 - Best budget hotel: BBV Bed & Breakfast du Village – Near public transit and popular restaurants and shops.
 A shared terrace and breakfast area, and plush beds.

-Things to see in the Gay Village
+Things to see in The Village

 Boules Roses – A regular art installation of 200,000 pink balls across 1km of Sainte-Catherine St. that goes up from May-September every year.

-Rainbow Pillars at Beaudry Metro Station – Central Metro station in the Gay Village that has colorful pillars that represent the rainbow flag as part of its design.
+Rainbow Pillars at Beaudry Metro Station – Central Metro station in the Village that has colorful pillars that represent the rainbow flag as part of its design.

 Cabaret Mado – 1920s-themed Cabaret Mado is an iconic place for drag queen shows in the Gay Village, putting on energetic and fun performances every night.